michaelmcshinsky/utah-esports-website/_events/2018-12-08-UNC-Holidy-Party.md

 venue_state:
 venue_zipcode:
 venue_url:
+tags: super-smash-brothers
 ---

-Join us for our the UtahNintendo Community November event on Saturday, December 8tth from 1:30 to 4:30 pm MST.
+Join us for our the Utah Nintendo Community November event on Saturday, December 8tth from 1:30 to 4:30 pm MST.
 RSVP now to get notifications when more details are posted.

 With Super Smash Bros.
 Ultimate releasing on Friday, December 7th, you can guarantee that we will be playing A LOT at this event. :)